 If You decide to voluntarily withdraw from Your programme with UCEM or transfer to another institution, and UCEM is not in breach of contract, You may be eligible for a partial refund.
+Withdrawals will not be processed without a completed withdrawal form with the date of withdrawal recorded as the date that the withdrawal form is received by UCEM.
 Compensation is unlikely to apply in this instance.

-- 4.2.1 Partial refunds: If the date of your withdrawal is within four weeks of the semester start date UCEM will retain 20% of the tuition fees due for that semester and refund any tuition fees received over and above that amount.
-The 20% retention of tuition fees due for that semester reflects the costs UCEM has incurred in enrolling you on the semester. - 4.2.2 No refund: If the date of your withdrawal is more than four weeks after the semester start date, no refund will be due and full tuition fees for the semester remain payable.
-This retention of fees reflects the costs that UCEM has incurred in enrolling you on the semester, including providing access to the virtual learning environment (VLE), programme materials, and the provision of academic support and student support services. - 4.3 You voluntarily decide to unregister from one or more modules but remain on Your programme to a full refund of any fees paid for the modules from which you are unregistering.
+- 4.2.1 Partial refunds: If the date of your withdrawal is prior to four weeks after the semester start date UCEM will retain 20% of the tuition fees due for that semester and refund any tuition fees received over and above that amount.
+The 20% retention of tuition fees due for that semester reflects the costs UCEM has incurred in enrolling you on the semester.
+You are still liable for 20% of the fees if you withdraw before the semester start date. - 4.2.2 No refund: If the date of your withdrawal is more than four weeks after the semester start date, no refund will be due and full tuition fees for the semester remain payable.
+This retention of fees reflects the costs that UCEM has incurred in enrolling you on the semester, including providing access to the virtual learning environment (VLE), programme materials, and the provision of academic support and student support services.